 The above calculations also assume that the loads are positioned in your vehicle in a manner that does not overload the front or the rear gross axle weight rating specified for your vehicle on the Safety Compliance Certification label.

-Special Loading Instructions for Owners of Pick-up Trucks and Utility-type Vehicles warning: When loading the roof racks, we recommend you evenly distribute the load, as well as maintain a low center of gravity.
-Loaded vehicles, with higher centers of gravity, may handle differently than unloaded vehicles.
+Special Loading Instructions for Owners of Pick-up Trucks and Utility-type Vehicles handle differently than unloaded vehicles.
 Take extra precautions, such as slower speeds and increased stopping distance, when driving a heavily loaded vehicle.